ramrom/rams_dot_files/cheatsheets/tech_standands_info.md

     - no device limits, native linux/osx/windows clients, has offline file access for entire folders and all files
 - google drive
     - offline access for idvidual files (and only gdocs like their spreadsheet and word doc)

+## FILE TRANSFER
+- snapdrop, pairdrop
+- localsend, on all platforms, local only no internet, written in dart/flutter

 ## BOOTING
 - BIOS - basic input output system, firmware used to boostrap into a full OS, IBM PCs started with this in 1980